truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/Alerts/EmailScreens.md

 ---

-The **Email** screens lets you set up a system email address.
-The screen provides the option to select either an **SMTP** or **GMail OAuth** send-mail setup.
+The **Email** screens lets you set up a system email address using one of two options to set up email.
+Select either an **SMTP** or **GMail OAuth** setup.
 The screen changes based on the selected radio button. **Gmail OAutH** is the default screen and option.

 ## Email GMail OAuth Screen
 The default **GMail OAuth** screen display changes after you select **Login In To GMail** and complete the authentication process for Gmail.
-See xxx for more information.

 ![AlertEmailScreen](/images/SCALE/22.02/AlertEmailScreen.png "Alert Email Screen")